 What is the Asthma Report?

 Love the insights you've been gaining from your sensors but want to see the data displayed visually?
 Good news!
 We've created Asthma Reports to conveniently view and share your Propeller data.
-Your reports will give you a more detailed insight into the status of your asthma and help you to identify ways to improve your asthma control.
-On the first day of each month, you'll receive an email with your Asthma Report attached as a PDF.
-It will give you information about the last 30 days of your asthma medication use.
+Your reports will give you more detailed insight to the status of your asthma and help identify ways to improve your asthma control.
+On the tenth day of each month, you'll receive an email with your Asthma Report attached as a PDF.
+It will give you information from the last 30 days of your asthma medication use.
+You can view all your past reports, as well as generate a new report at any time, in the Propeller Health app.

 What's in the Asthma Report?